top of page

 Wake up to sunrise on the big water.

-Build a fire in the cabin or in the firepit.
+Build a fire in the cabin or in one of the fire pits.

 Count the birds and waterfowl off Hog Island.

 Bike.
 Golf.
 Fish.
 Swim.
 Kayak.
 Canoe.
-Hike.
 Snowshoe.
-Play tennis.
+Play ping pong.
+Play pickle ball.
+Go take a hike.

-Enjoy a righteous farm-to-table meal at the Island Cafe.
+Enjoy a righteous farm-to-table meal at the Washington Hotel.

 Chop wood.
 Watch a storm.
 Write a poem or a song.